jacinthes/slovene-nli-benchmark/README.md

 # Slovene NLI Benchmark Submission
 This repository contains the submission to the [Slovene NLI Benchmark](https://slobench.cjvt.si/leaderboard/view/9),  a challenge aimed at improving the benchmark score for Slovene natural language inference (NLI) models.
-This submission aims to enhance the ability of machine learning models to comprehend natural language inferences in Slovene.
+This submission achieves new state of the art results on the Slovene NLI Benchmark.

 ## Published models
 I have made available the best performing model through Hugging Face -> [cross-encoder-sloberta-si-nli-snli-mnli](https://huggingface.co/jacinthes/cross-encoder-sloberta-si-nli-snli-mnli/)<br />